bigchaindb/bigchaindb-driver/docs/handcraft.rst

 Walkthrough
 ===========

-We'll re-use the example, to compare our work.
+We'll re-use the :ref:`example of Alice and Bob owning a car together
+<car-multiple-owners>` to handcraft transactions with multiple owners.

 Say ``alice`` and ``bob`` own a car together: